interviewSt/lcs_server_st/README.md

 ## WEBSITE

-A website is backed in and can be accessed at http://localhost:{port}/
+A website is baked in and can be accessed at http://localhost:{port}/

 On startup, the server will also print out a usuable link